You are here

 - High touch surfaces will be cleaned/disinfected during the event.
 Our venues are cleaned daily by building custodians.

 - Hand sanitizer stations will be available throughout our venues.

 - Meany Hall’s HVAC filters are rated MERV 13, and our system is supplied by 2 fans with fresh air return of between 30-70%, well over recommended levels.

-- All event staff at Meany Hall are fully vaccinated and will be masked.
+- All event staff at Meany Hall are fully vaccinated.